branchedelac/branchedelac/README.md

 ### Hi there 👋

+I am
+- a librarian by training 📚
+- a library software migration consultant by trade 💻
+- a recent graduate of the Le Wagon Data Science & AI bootcamp 🤖

 <!--
 **branchedelac/branchedelac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.